SamAshenafi/Project-FOX/README.md

         - [ ] What if a member is unable to meet in person/unavailable (temporary or permanently)?
             - [ ] temporary
                 - [ ] cannot attend in person - use discord vc or text?
-                - [ ] unavailable - use discord vc or text?
+                - [ ] unavailable - ?
             - [ ] permanently - ?
+    - [ ] Project plan (will get updated in milestone 2)
+        - For each task
+            - dependencies
+            - level of effort
+            - start & completion dates

 ## Idea
 So here's some topics about for our text-based adventure game to get us started.